TKassis/OrgaQuant/README.md

 8. Clone is repository using `git clone https://github.com/TKassis/OrgaQuant.git`
 9. Move into the directory using `cd OrgaQuant`
 10. Install keras_retinanet using `python setup.py build_ext --inplace`
+11. Create a new folder called _trained_models_ and place in it the trained model from https://github.com/TKassis/OrgaQuant/releases/download/v0.1/orgaquant_intestinal_v2.h5

 ## Usage
 1. Within the OrgaQuant directory run the following: `streamlit run orgaquant.py`